arresteddevops/ado-hugo/README.md

 2. Clone this repo
 3. If you want to fire up a local copy to see your changes as you go, enter this command `hugo server -w --baseUrl="http://localhost:1313"`
 4. You probably want to do the previous thing in another pane/window, as it needs to keep running.
 The -w watches for any changes and rebuilds on the fly.
 You have to reset the baseUrl or it will try to go to new.arresteddevops.com
-5. If you want to make a new episode, type in `hugo new episode/my-episode-name.md`
+5. If you want to make a new episode, type in `hugo new episode/my-episode-name.md` *Note - it is highly recommended that you follow this pattern rather than duplicating an existing file, as this will ensure you get the latest and greatest required frontmatter elements*
 6. When you push to master on github, wercker will automatically build the site and publish it to http://new.arresteddevops.com

 ## Episodes